-Newly elected officials will need to sign-up with Human Resources.
+Newly elected officials, if compensated, will need to meet with Human Resources to complete any necessary paperwork to get them into the payroll system.

-It is suggested that each Department Head (accompanied by the City Manager, if required) provide a tour of their area of responsibility, to include a tour of city-facilities and current projects underway.
+It is suggested that each Department Head (accompanied by the City Manager, if required) provide a tour of their area of responsibility, to include city-facilities and provide information on current projects.

-The list goes on, just be as helpful and courteous as possible, and remember they are a virgin to local government.
+The list goes on, just be as helpful and courteous as possible, and remember they are most likely new to local government and will greatly appreciate your assistance.